tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 With UDP, the host/port number is used to look up the appropriate security association for incoming records.

-Multiple DTLS records may be placed in a single datagram.
+Multiple DTLS records MAY be placed in a single datagram.
 They are simply encoded consecutively.
 The DTLS record framing is sufficient to determine the boundaries.
-Note, however, that the first byte of the datagram payload must be the beginning of a record.
-Records may not span datagrams.
+Note, however, that the first byte of the datagram payload MUST be the beginning of a record.
+Records MUST NOT span datagrams.

 Some transports, such as DCCP {{RFC4340}}, provide their own sequence numbers.
 When carried over those transports, both the DTLS and the